-Child Language Acquisition Paper 1, Language, the Individual and Society (Section B) All students will know: The developmental stages by which children's speech progresses How aspects of children's pronunciation, vocabulary, grammar and social language skills develop The impact of caregivers on speech Theories of how speech is acquired and mastered The findings of research and case studies into spoken language development How children learn to write - stages and processes The different aspects of writing that must be mastered (handwriting, punctuation, grammar, whole text structure etc) Debates surrounding the best approaches to teaching writing The assessment objectives for this section of the exam.
-All students should be able to: Analyse a transcript or written data Apply technical terms to their analysis Apply theories and the findings of research to their response Answer an evaluative exam question, linking to the data accordingly Structure an answer appropriately and complete it in timed exam conditions Self assess their answer against the assessment objectives - Complete a series of answers in increasingly formal conditions (self, peer and teacher assessed using criteria taken from the markscheme) - Complete at least one full exam answer in exam conditions that will be marked using the AQA markscheme Textual Variations and Representations Paper 1, Language, the Individual and Society (Section A) All students will know: (the key knowledge for this was learnt in Y12 - they are recapping it and now applying it to a wider range of texts) • What question 3 looks like and how to approach a comparative response • How to structure a comparative answer • The assessment objectives for Q3 All students should be able to: Analyse how meanings and representations are constructed in a range of old and contemporary texts Apply linguistic terminology to their analysis of texts Explore how wider issues and ideas are constructed and represented through language Compare how texts use language to present these ideas - Complete a series of answers in increasingly formal conditions (self, peer and teacher assessed using criteria taken from the markscheme)
+Child Language Acquisition (continued from Year 12) Paper 1, Language, the Individual and Society (Section B) How to draw sound conclusions from their analysis How to effectively gather and present all relevant data and sources in their bibliography and appendixes.
+All students will know: The developmental stages by which children's speech progresses How aspects of children's pronunciation, vocabulary, grammar and social language skills develop The impact of caregivers on speech Theories of how speech is acquired and mastered The findings of research and case studies into spoken language development How children learn to write - stages and processes The different aspects of writing that must be mastered (handwriting, punctuation, grammar, whole text structure etc) Debates surrounding the best approaches to teaching writing The assessment objectives for this section of the exam.
+All students should be able to: • Analyse a transcript or written data • Apply technical terms to their analysis • Apply theories and the findings of research to their response • Answer an evaluative exam question, linking to the data accordingly • Structure an answer appropriately and complete it in timed exam conditions • Self assess their answer against the assessment objectives All students will: - Complete a series of answers in increasingly formal conditions (self, peer and teacher assessed using criteria taken from the markscheme) - Complete at least one full exam answer in exam conditions that will be marked using the AQA markscheme Textual Variations and Representations All students will know: (the key knowledge for this was learnt in Y12 - they are recapping it and now applying it to a wider range of texts) All students should be able to: Analyse how meanings and representations are constructed in a range of old and contemporary texts Apply linguistic terminology to their analysis of texts - Complete a series of answers in increasingly formal conditions (self, peer and teacher assessed using criteria taken from the markscheme)